gabrielcosta2/Ecoal_2023_Team6/README.md

 ## Pages :

-- Home : with the title of your app and the lead story articles
+- Home : with the title of your app and the lead story articles;
+- A search page: with all the articles and a filtering feature based on tags;
 - Article : to display a given article.
 If the user is connected to the application the whole content of the news is displayed.
-If not, only an abstract is available.
+If not, only an abstract is available;
-- Register and login
+- Register and login;
 - Admin : to add or delete articles, manage tags.
 This page is restricted to users with an admin account.